drKreso/amount_inflector/README.md

 Amount Inflector
 ================
-Small gem for pluralizing year/month/week/day words in Croatia and also converting numeber amount to words in HRK currecy.
+Small gem for

+1. pluralizing year/month/week/day words in Croatia
+2. converting number amounts to words in HRK currecy

 In English it is straightforward: